JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 - **Fault Tolerance**: Kafka ensures data reliability by replicating data across multiple brokers and enabling automatic failover.

 Kafka is widely used in systems that require real-time data processing, such as event logging, monitoring, data integration, and real-time analytics.

-It's often employed in applications like fraud detection, user activity tracking, and real-time event processing.
+It's often employed in applications like user activity tracking, and real-time event processing.

 {{% /details %}}